ibm-messaging/mq-metric-samples/README.md

 There are also no guarantees of compatibility with any future versions of the package;
 interfaces and functions are subject to change based on any feedback.

-These programs use a specific version of the `mqmetric` and `ibmmq` golang packages.
-Those packages are in the [mq-golang repository](https://github.com/ibm-messaging/mq-golang) and are also included in the `vendor` tree of this repository.
+These programs use a specific version of the `mqmetric` and `ibmmq` golang packages.pu Those packages are in the [mq-golang repository](https://github.com/ibm-messaging/mq-golang) and are also included in the `vendor` tree of this repository.
 They are referenced in the `go.mod` file if you wish to reload all of the dependencies by running `go mod vendor`.